 Communication Partners — How to be a Good One

 A Supportive Communication Partner by Paula Kluth.
-Strategies that may "help any teacher, family member, or support as they work to understand, listen to, and communicate with students with autism." http://www.paulakluth.com/articles/commpartner.html
+Strategies that may "help any teacher, family member, or support as they work to understand, listen to, and communicate with students with autism."
+(This article is no longer available on Paula's Kluth's site, so we have linked to a copy at archive.org.) https://web.archive.org/web/20090525162828/http://www.paulakluth.com/articles/commpartner.html

 Communication Partners: A User's Perspective by David Chapple.
-"Let me start with one of the biggest problems I encounter - people not having the patience or giving me the time to talk!" http://www.aacinstitute.org/AACConsumerNet/AroundTheWaterCooler/2009February.html
+"Let me start with one of the biggest problems I encounter - people not having the patience or giving me the time to talk!"
+(The original website is no longer active, so we have linked to a copy at archive.org.): https://web.archive.org/web/20110521224526/http://www.aacinstitute.org/AACConsumerNet/AroundTheWaterCooler/2009February.html

 Education of Service Providers who Deal with Persons who Communicate Using AAC, A Speaking Differently Position Paper. "... [of] greatest concern is the tendency for persons such as doctors or government employees to ignore persons with little or no speech in favour of their attendants or facilitators during examinations, treatment, meetings and other interactions."
 Includes recommendations for training of professionals. http://grassrootsaac.com/Speaking%20Differently/Speaking_Differently/position1.htm

-Eldercare at Home, CHAPTER 16 - Communication Problems.
-General guides to improve communication; using writing, pictures, and gestures to supplement spoken language; getting and keeping attention; adjusting your communication style to fit the person's needs; understanding the problem and when to get professional help. http://www.healthinaging.org/public_education/eldercare/16.xml
+Eldercare at Home — Communication Problems.
+General guides to improve communication; using writing, pictures, and gestures to supplement spoken language; getting and keeping attention; adjusting your communication style to fit the person's needs; understanding the problem and when to get professional help.
+(Use links to more information at bottom of the webpage.) http://www.healthinaging.org/resources/resource:eldercare-at-home-communication-problems/

 Ethical Guidelines for Communication Partners, Assistants, and Facilitators Communication Aid User Society (CAUS) of Australia, Ethical Guidelines for Communication Partners, Ethical Guidelines for Communication Assistants, Ethical Guidelines for Communication Facilitators.